 - c.
-City Civic and Recreation areas should: - i. support adaptable spaces and amenities designed to be multi-purpose and accommodate a range of uses that respond to diverse needs in the community;

-- ii. identify and integrate cultural landscapes in their design and layout; - iii. consider opportunities for publicly-accessible drinking fountains, and washrooms; and, - iv. support community gatherings, festivals, cultural activities and special events by providing adequate servicing, access, space and facilities based on the size and function of the area. - d.
+City Civic and Recreation areas should: - i. support adaptable spaces and amenities designed to be multi-purpose and accommodate a range of uses that respond to diverse needs in the community; - ii. identify and integrate cultural landscapes in their design and layout; - iii. consider opportunities for publicly-accessible drinking fountains and washrooms; and, - iv. support community gatherings, festivals, cultural activities and special events by providing adequate servicing, access, space and facilities based on the size and function of the area. - d.
 City Civic and Recreation areas may support the presence of wildlife and pollinators by providing habitat. - e.
-The provision of space for local food production, processing, sales and programming is encouraged on-site or within community facilities.
+The provision of space for local food production, processing, sales and programming is encouraged on-site or within community facilities. - f.
+Building Scale modifiers are not applied within the City Civic and Recreation areas for uses that comprise recreation, civic, arts and cultural opportunities, emergency services or municipal infrastructure.